BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

 \subsubsection{Our Solution: \boa.}

 This paper presents \emph{\boa}, a scheduling framework for cost-efficient cloud-based training of ML models.
 To control costs, the customer provides \boa with an operating \emph{budget}, the long-run average number of GPU-hours they wish to expend per hour.
-Given a stream of training jobs, \boa determines (i) the overall cluster size and (ii) how to allocate the rented GPUs to each job in the system.
+Given a stream of training jobs, at every moment of time, \boa determines (i) the overall cluster size, and (ii) how to allocate the rented GPUs to each job in the system.
 Based on the customer's budget and the overall workload composition, \boa minimizes the \emph{average job completion time} (average JCT) across jobs.
 For example, the customer might aim to spend \$10,000 per month on training, which is equivalent to maintaining an average cluster size of 40 GPUs.
 Over the course of a day, \boa will adjust the cluster size and job allocations.
 Note that both of these rescaling actions come with overheads, so \boa must limit the frequency of these changes.

-The core of \boa is our \emph{Budget-Optimal Allocation} policy (BOA), which minimizes average JCT subject to an arbitrary budget constraint under a very general model of the system.
-The mathematical analysis behind the BOA policy also allows the customer to use \boa to derive the entire cost/performance Pareto frontier (see Figure~\ref{fig:intro}), providing a useful tool for the customer to trade off cost and performance.
+The core of \boa is our \emph{Budget-Optimal Allocation} policy (BOA), which minimizes average JCT subject to a budget constraint under a very general system model.
+Our BOA policy exposes the entire Pareto frontier between cost and performance, allowing the customer to optimally balance the cost-performance tradeoff according to their own preferences (see Figure \ref{fig:intro}).